Asset renewal

 ATC operates approximately 860 lines with a total of approximately 10,000 circuit miles and approximately 580 substation facilities.
 A number of facilities have been identified as nearing end-of-life or having components at end-of-life during the 10-year assessment period.

-Due in large part to our asset management efforts, in 2022, we were one of the top performers in line reliability, ranking Best in Class for lines 200-kV and above, first quartile for lines 100 to 199-kV and second quartile for lines 0 to 99-kV in an industry reliability benchmarking study.
+Due in large part to our asset management efforts, in 2023, we were one of the top performers in line reliability, ranking Top Decile for lines 200kV and above, first quartile for lines 100 to 199kV and second quartile for lines 0 to 99kV in an industry reliability benchmarking study.

 ATC operates a fleet of over 200 in-service transformers, of which approximately 40% are more than 35 years old.
 ATC has not experienced a high failure rate of these aging transformers, but the assessment anticipates that ongoing investment is required to maintain reliability and manage operational and financial risk.

 ATC has a fleet of nearly 2,500 circuit breakers in service.
 Of these, 2,200 use sulfur hexafluoride (SF6) as an arc quenching and insulating medium, 225 are oil circuit breakers and 1 is a vacuum circuit breaker.
-Asset Management’s focus is to monitor and act as needed to address the reliability and performance concerns of the breaker fleet.
+Asset Management’s focus is to monitor and act as needed to address the reliability, performance, and environmental concerns of the breaker fleet.

 Transmission Line Asset Renewal